ckoutavas/SocialMediaAnalytics/README.md

 # SocialMediaAnalytics
 A python API wrapper for the Meta Graph API to pull social media post analytics over time for your connected Facebook and Instagram business accounts
 ## fb_published_post
+### published_posts endpoint field values to be used with the `metrics` param
+Note that this is not a full list of fileds for the published_posts endpoint.

-If you use the metric `likes.summary(total_count)` note that "total_count represents the approximate number of nodes on the likes edge.
+If you use `likes.summary(total_count)` note that "total_count represents the approximate number of nodes on the likes edge.
 The actual number of results returned might be different depending on privacy settings."

+- actions
+- admin_creator
+- comments{}
+  - message
+  - name
+  - username
+- created_time
+- from
+- full_picture
+- is_eligible_for_promotion
+- instagram_eligibility
+- id
+- is_expired
+- is_hidden
+- is_inline_created
+- is_instagram_eligible
+- is_popular
+- is_published
+- likes.summary(total_count)
+- message
+- message_tags
+- permalink_url
+- reactions{}
+  - username
+  - type
+- likes{}
+  - name
+  - username
+- likes.summary(total_count)

+### fb.published_post example

 ```
 from SocialMediaAnalytics import SocialMedia